Functional central limit theorems and $P(phi)_{1}$-processes for the classical and relativistic Nelson models: Abstract

 \section{Abstract}

-We construct $P(\phi)_1$-processes indexed by the full time-line, separately derived from the functional integral representations of the classical Nelson model and relativistic Nelson model in quantum field theory.
-Associated with these processes we define a martingale which, under proper scaling, allows to obtain a central limit theorem for additive functionals of the two processes.
-We show a number of examples by choosing specific functionals related to particle-field operators.
+We construct $P(\phi)_1$-processes indexed by the full time-line, separately derived from the functional integral representations of the relativistic and non-relativistic Nelson models in quantum field theory.
+These two cases differ essentially by sample path regularity.
+Associated with these processes we define a martingale which, under an appropriate scaling, allows to obtain a central limit theorem for additive functionals of these processes.
+We discuss a number of examples by choosing specific functionals related to particle-field operators.